An Insider’s Guide to Tuam

 New Harmony Health Food Store

-New Harmony Health Food Store offers a large selection of natural goods, from organic and diet specific foods to traditional supplements and herbal remedies.
+At New Harmony Health Food Store, browse through a large selection of natural goods, from organic and diet specific foods to traditional supplements and herbal remedies.
 Their aim is to provide each of their customers with everything you need to live a happy and healthy life - in the most natural way possible.
-You’re in good hands at this health store so don’t be afraid to ask the team for advice and discover what products will work best for you.
+You’re in good hands at this health store so don’t be afraid to ask the team for advice and discover which of their products will work best for you.

 Other spots to visit...